PODILICHAITANYAAKHILKUMAR/GOOGLE-MOMENTUM-CLONE/README.md

 2.https://goquotes-api.herokuapp.com/api/v1/random?count=1  (to fetch random quotes).

-You can freely modify the files as per your requirements.
-You can also use any random api to fetch background-images.
+Feel free to modify the files as per your requirements.You can also use any random api to fetch background-images.

 # Getting Started with Create React App